stanford-cs248/draw-svg/README.md

 The position of each point is defined in a local coordinate frame, so `draw_point()` first transforms the input point into its screen-space position (see Vector2D `p_screen = transform(p)`).
 This transform is set at the beginning of `draw_svg()`.
 In the starter code, this transform converts from the svg canvas' coordinate system to screen coordinates.
 You will need to handle more complex transforms to support more complex SVG files and implement mouse viewing controls later in the assignment.

 The function `rasterize_point()` is responsible for actually drawing the point.
-In this assignment we define screen space for an output image of size `(target_w, target_h)` as follows:
+In this assignment we define screen space for an output image of size `(width, height)` as follows:

 - `(0, 0)` corresponds to the top-left of the output image
-- `(target_w, target_h)` corresponds to the bottom-right of the output image
+- `(width, height)` corresponds to the bottom-right of the output image
 - **Please assume that screen sample positions are located at half-integer coordinates in screen space.
-That is, the top-left sample point is at coordinate (0.5, 0.5), and the bottom-right sample point is at coordinate (target_w-0.5, target_h-0.5).**
+That is, the top-left sample point is at coordinate (0.5, 0.5), and the bottom-right sample point is at coordinate (width-0.5, height-0.5).**

 ![Sample locations](misc/coord_1spp.png?raw=true)